SilverTick/Python/Beginner Python Cheatsheet/readme.md

 - Importing data from APIs

 __2 - Exploring the Data__
-- Basic data exploration (numeric and categorical)
+- Data exploration on the basic data structure and selecting data
+- Exploring numerical and categorical data

 __3 - Cleaning the Data__